MauroDataMapper/mc-to-mdm-migration/guide/2-load_extraction.md

 ## MDM-Docker Based PostgreSQL

-If you run Mauro Data Mapper using mc-docker then follow these instructions
+If you run Mauro Data Mapper using mdm-docker then follow these instructions

 1. Identify the name of the postgres container using command line
 ```bash